vincentmdealmeida/DEMOS2/README.md

 ### Main Application Dependencies

+* Python
-* Python: Version 2.7 (anything higher than this will not currently work)
+   * Version 2.7; anything higher than this will not currently work
-* Python packages: Specified in `requirements.txt` - PyCharm will detect these dependencies and offer installation
+   * All Python packages specified in `requirements.txt`; PyCharm will detect these dependencies and offer installation
-* MySQL Server: Community Edition (initialise with 'legacy password authentication')
+* MySQL Server: Community Edition
+   * Initialise with 'legacy password authentication'
-* New MySQL DB User: Default username and password specified in `aullauthdemo/settings.py`
+   * Create a new MySQL DB user with the default username and password specified in `aullauthdemo/settings.py`
-* New MySQL DB: `demos2` (also specified in `aullauthdemo/settings.py`) - make sure to set the charset to 'UTF8'
+   * Create a new MySQL DB called `demos2` (also specified in `aullauthdemo/settings.py`), making sure to set the charset to 'UTF8'

 ### Database setup